Download Careers360 App

 Reproductive Strategies

-Typically involves a single-parent
+Typically involves a single parent

-Involves two parents with distinct gametes
+Involves two parents with different gametes

 Recommended video on "Difference between Apomixis and Parthenogenesis"